top of page

 • Energetic reactions within post-detonation fireballs are highly dynamic, shock-laden flows that carry multiphase (particulates and droplets) that are evolving and reacting at very short time scales.

 • Recent work has investigated the use of wide-angle relay plenoptic imaging to capture 3D time-evolving images of energetic reactions using tomographic reconstruction.
-The demonstration shown to the right was conduced in an e-match used for igniting energetic materials.
+The demonstration shown above was conduced in an e-match used for igniting energetic materials.

 • Ongoing work includes application to 3D measurements in multiphase blast fields.